Conveuropean logo

 Lindau Germany

-In september of 2016 we made a roadtrip with K and visited Lindau, a major town and an island on the eastern side of Lake Constance.
-We stayed at a hotel in the Island that’s connected with the mainland by a road-traffic bridge.
+In September of 2016 we made a road trip with K and visited Lindau, a major town and an island on the eastern side of Lake Constance.
+We stayed at a hotel in the island that’s connected with the mainland by a road-traffic bridge.

-The current harbour of this island was built in 1856 and the iconic Lion sculpture and lighthouse mark the entrance of this port.
+The current harbour of this island was built in 1856 and the iconic lion sculpture and lighthouse mark the entrance of this port.
 An interesting fact is that this lighthouse is the only one in Bavaria!

 I published some additional pictures of Lindau in my juanpics domain.